w4nanch1/w4nanch1.github.io/README.md

 </div>
 ```

-2. Add your university logos to the `assets` folder and update the image paths.
+2. Add your university logos to the `assets` folder and update the image paths

 ### Research Interests